criteo/autofaiss/README.md

 However, this mapping will be stored in RAM...
 We advise you to create your own direct map in a memory-mapped numpy array and then call .reconstruct_from_offset() with your custom direct_map.

+## Using autofaiss with pyspark
+Autofaiss allows users to build indices in Spark, you need to do the following steps:

+1. Install pyspark by `pip install pyspark`
+2. Prepare your embeddings file in *parquet* format *on HDFS*
+3. Create a spark session before using `build_index` (optional), if you don't create it, a default session would be created with the least configuration.

 ## Using the command line